Goshan189/autonomous_wheelchair/README.md

 ## Contributing & Notes
 - This project is built for learning and experimentation.
 You can adapt the costmaps, controllers, and planners for different robots or environments.
 - If you test with a real VLP-16, ensure drivers and coordinate frames are configured correctly.

-License: (add your preferred license or leave as-is)

-Questions or improvements?
-Open an issue or submit a PR.